DataWraith/ascii85gem/README.md

 ## Description

-Ascii85 is a simple gem that provides methods for encoding/decoding Adobe's binary-to-text encoding of the same name.
+Ascii85 is a Ruby gem that provides methods for encoding/decoding Adobe's binary-to-text encoding of the same name.

 See the Adobe PostScript Language Reference ([archived version][PLRM]) page 131